Dynamical system simulation: Applications

 The first applications of computer simulations for dynamic systems was in the aerospace industry.
 Commercial uses of dynamic simulation are many and range from nuclear power, steam turbines, 6 degrees of freedom vehicle modeling, electric motors, econometric models, biological systems, robot arms, mass-spring-damper systems, hydraulic systems, and drug dose migration through the human body to name a few.
 These models can often be run in real time to give a virtual response close to the actual system.
 This is useful in process control and mechatronic systems for tuning the automatic control systems before they are connected to the real system, or for human training before they control the real system.

 Simulation is also used in computer games and animation and can be accelerated by using a physics engine, the technology used in many powerful computer graphics software programs, like 3ds Max, Maya, Lightwave, and many others to simulate physical characteristics.
 In computer animation, things like hair, cloth, liquid, fire, and particles can be easily modeled, while the human animator animates simpler objects.
 Computer-based dynamic animation was first used at a very simple level in the 1989 Pixar short film Knick Knack to move the fake snow in the snowglobe and pebbles in a fish tank.

-Example of dynamic simulation

-This animation was made with a software system dynamics, with a 3D modeler.
-The calculated values are associated with parameters of the rod and crank.
-In this example the crank is driving, we vary both the speed of rotation, its radius, and the length of the rod, the piston follows.